-How Google Executives Get Sex: Married Sugar Daddies buy "Girlfriends"
+How Google Executives Get Sex: Google's Married Sugar Daddies buy "Girlfriends"

-Welcome to the New Prostitution Economy
+Welcome to Silicon Valley's Prostitution Economy

 A growing number of young people are selling their bodies online to pay student loans, make the rent, or afford designer labels.
 Is it just an unorthodox way to make ends meet or a new kind of exploitation?
 Nancy Jo Sales investigates.